Morwenn/cpp-sort/README.md

 # Thanks

-**cpp-sort** reuses a great deal of code coming from other projects, often slightly altered to integrate seamlessly into the library.
-Here is a list of resources used to create this library.
-I hope that the different licenses are compatible.
+Even though some parts of the library are [original research](doc/research.md) and some others correspond to custom and unoriginal implementations of standard sorting algorithms, **cpp-sort** also reuses a great deal of code from other open-source projects, often slightly altered to integrate seamlessly into the library.
+Here is a list of the external resources used to create this library.
+I hope that the many different licenses are compatible.
 If it is not the case, please contact me (or submit an issue) and we will see what can be done about it:

 * Some of the algorithms used by `insertion_sorter` and `pdq_sorter` come from Orson Peters' [pattern-defeating quicksort](https://github.com/orlp/pdqsort).
 Some